LearningNoob00000/DEB/docs/contributing.md

 ## License

-By contributing, you agree that your contributions will be licensed under the project's license.
+By contributing, you agree that your contributions will be licensed under the project's MIT license.